pleasetrythisathome/pleasetrythisathome.github.io/billing.md

 I give discounts if I do more work for you.

  <= 8  hours / week = $150/hr
-9 - 32 hours / week = $150/hr - 10% = $135/hr
+9 - 40 hours / week = $135/hr (10% discount)

 If you’d prefer to bill on a fixed day or week rate, that’s great.
-I work 4 days a week for other people, and 1 for myself.
-If you want to schedule days, that’s fine.

 Day   =  $1,200   (8 hours $150/hr)
-Week  =  $4,320   (4 days - 10%)
+Week  =  $5,400   (5 days - 10% discount)

 Hourly billing is due on Net30 Terms.
-Net7 direct Deposit or Wire Transfer - additional 10%;
+Net7 direct Deposit or Wire Transfer - additional 10%.
+If you have a different way to pay me regularly where I don't have to worry about it, that's probably fine too.

-For example, If you want to employ me full-time (4 days a week), you could pay me biweekly via direct deposit and owe me ($4320/week - 10% for direct deposit) * 2weeks = $7776
+For example, If you want to employ me full-time, you could pay me biweekly via direct deposit and owe me ($5400/week - 10% for direct deposit) * 2 weeks = $9720 biweekly.

-I will do the same tracking as below anyway.
-You’re welcome to make sure you feel like you’re getting the promised amount of time.
-If something comes up and you feel like you aren’t, tell me and we’ll work it out!

 # Time Tracking